 Your wedding invitation is more than just a pretty card in an envelope.
-Even the most simple of designs includes a few extra pieces (namely an RSVP card and envelope), before you start adding on things like envelope liners and bellybands.
+Even the simplest of designs include a few extra pieces (namely an RSVP card and envelope) before you even start adding on things like envelope liners and bellybands.
 For couples having a destination wedding in particular, the sheer volume of information often requires an additional card, called an invitation insert or an information card.
-But what is it for?
-We asked our experts to spill on the details.

-An information card or invitation insert is a useful way to share extra information with your wedding guests, without crowding the main invitation full of logistics.
-The invitation itself should list your names, your wedding date, the location, the start time, and the dress code — and that's it.
+The invitation itself should list your names, your wedding date, the location, the start time, and the dress code—and that's it.
 Want to share anything more?
 That's where the insert comes in.

 If you're having your ceremony and reception at two different locations, your invitation will list the ceremony location and then should say "reception to follow."
 The time and location of your reception sometimes get their own insert, especially if you want to include directions or parking information for the venue.